Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: Conclusions

 We note that the {\it first} three terms contain the components of the CF-type restriction (i.e. $B_\mu - \bar B_\mu + 2 \, \partial_\mu \phi = 0$) in the non-ghost sector and the last two terms belong to the ghost-sector.
 The observation in (B.8) is the reflection of our observations in (44).

 We wrap-up this Appendix with a clinching remark.
 We note that the requirement of the absolute anticommutativity (i.e. $\{ Q_B, \; Q_{AB} \} = 0 $) of the off-shell nilpotent versions of the (anti-)BRST charges $Q_{(A)B} $ requires the existence of the CF-Type restriction which is the reflection of our observation in (44) in connection with the requirement of the absolute anticommutativity (i.e. $\{ s_b, \; s_{ab} \} = 0 $) between the BRST and anti-BRST symmetry transformations in the case of the gauge field $B_{\mu\nu} $.
-On the other hand, as far as our observations in (44) in the contexts of the (anti-)ghost fields $(\bar C_\mu)C_\mu $ are concerned, they are reflected in the {\it last} two terms of (B.8) with the proper factor of 3 (which is present in the specific anticommutators: $\{ s_b, \; s_{ab} \} \, C_\mu = 3\, \partial_\mu \lambda, \; \{ s_b, \; s_{ab} \} \, \bar C_\mu = 3\, \partial_\mu \rho $). \\
+On the other hand, as far as our observations in (44) in the contexts of the (anti-)ghost fields $(\bar C_\mu)C_\mu $ are concerned, they are reflected in the {\it last} two terms of (B.8) with the proper factor of 3 (which is present in the specific anticommutators: $\{ s_b, \; s_{ab} \} \, C_\mu = 3\, \partial_\mu \lambda, \; \{ s_b, \; s_{ab} \} \, \bar C_\mu = 3\, \partial_\mu \rho $).
+In other words, we have already derived the CF-type restriction in the non-ghost sector of our theory. \\

-0.5cm
+0.9cm

-0.5cm
+0.8cm

-The purpose of this Appendix is to establish that the conserved and off-shell nilpotent (anti-)co-BRST charges [cf. Eq.
+The purpose of this Appendix is to establish that the conserved and nilpotent (anti-)co-BRST charges [cf. Eq.
 (66)] anticommute with each-other (i.e. $\{ Q_d, \; Q_{ad} \} = 0 $) modulo specific factors in the ghost-sector as do the off-shell nilpotent (anti)-co-BRST symmetry transformations $s_{(a)d} $ that have been listed in the equation (69).
-To accomplish the {\it above} goal, we exploit the following standard relationship between the continuous symmetry transformations as the (anti-)co-BRST symmetry transformations [i.e. (60),(61)] and the conserved Noether (anti-)co-BRST charges (66) as their generators, namely;
+To accomplish the {\it above} goal, we exploit the following standard relationships between the continuous symmetry transformations as the (anti-)co-BRST symmetry transformations [i.e. (60),(61)] and the conserved Noether (anti-)co-BRST charges (66) as their generators, namely;

 and compute the l.h.s. of the above equations by {\it directly} applying the off-shell nilpotent transformations in (60) and (61) on the off-shell nilpotent (anti-)co-BRST charges that have been quoted in equation (66).
 First of all, let us focus on the following